Article Contents

 Additional factors unanticipated by the model also play a significant role.

-In particular, business agility and responsiveness to targeting and serving the ‘incumbent’s less valued (and thus less served) customers’ represents an opportunity to grab marketshare.
+In particular, business agility is crucial.
+Responsiveness to targeting and serving the ‘incumbent’s less valued (and thus less served) customers’ is important.
+Together, they represent an opportunity to grab marketshare.

-These findings show some cause of optimism for startups and new entrants who are interested in entering existing or new markets or creating new products.
+These findings show some cause of optimism for startups and new entrants.
+They may be interested in entering existing or new markets.
+Alternatively, they might focus on creating new products.

 Disruption Insights